Skip to content

 Why Freelancers Underprice Their Day Rate

 Most new freelancers price by dividing their previous salary by 365 days or 52 weeks.
-This misses three critical adjustments: not all days are billable, overhead costs need to be covered by billable days only, and the freelancer needs to replicate benefits (healthcare, retirement, paid leave) that were part of a salary.
-A freelancer previously earning 80,000 salary does not need an 80,000 day-rate equivalent — the actual day rate required to match that salary after overhead and unbilled time is often 35-50% higher per billable day.
-The calculator runs this math so new freelancers price correctly from the start.
+This misses three critical adjustments: not all days are billable, overhead costs only get covered by billable days, and the day rate must also cover benefits (healthcare, retirement, paid leave) that were previously bundled into salary.
+A freelancer who earned 80,000 as an employee doesn't need an 80,000 day-rate equivalent — the day rate that matches that salary after overhead and unbilled time is typically meaningfully higher per billable day.
+The calculator runs this math so the pricing starts from the right baseline.

 Realistic Billable Days Per Year

 The default of 5 days per week times 46 weeks gives 230 billable days annually.
-That accounts for 4 weeks holiday, 1 week bank holidays, and 1 week illness.
+That accounts for 4 weeks holiday, 1 week public holidays, and 1 week illness.
 In practice, experienced freelancers find the real figure is closer to 200-220 billable days because some weeks deliver only 3-4 billable days due to admin, sales calls, unpaid learning, client delays, or gaps between projects.
-New freelancers often run even lower — 160-180 billable days in year one while building a pipeline.
-Use the working weeks field to match realistic capacity rather than theoretical maximum.
+First-year freelancers often run materially lower while building a pipeline.
+The working weeks field accepts realistic capacity rather than theoretical maximum.

 Why Overhead Is Much Higher Than People Expect

-Overhead for freelancers typically runs 15-30% of gross revenue, not the 5-10% most beginners assume.
+Overhead for freelancers typically runs in a wide band — much higher than the 5-10% most beginners assume.
 Software subscriptions, co-working or home office setup, equipment depreciation, professional insurance, accountant fees, training, marketing, unpaid admin time, health insurance (where not employer-provided), and retirement contributions all stack up.
-A 20% overhead figure is a sensible starting assumption.
-Self-employed workers in high-cost jurisdictions may run 25-35% once healthcare and pension are fully funded privately.
+20% is a reasonable starting baseline.
+Self-employed workers in high-cost jurisdictions can run materially higher once healthcare and pension are fully funded privately.

 Converting Between Hourly, Day, and Project Rates

 Hourly rate times 8 hours gives a day rate approximation, but most freelancers find day rate is more flexible for project work than hourly rate.
 Day rate times 5 gives a week rate.
 Week rate times billable weeks gives gross annual revenue.
 Project rate typically equals estimated days to complete times day rate, plus a buffer for scope creep.
-The calculator works from annual income backwards to day rate — the most useful direction for freelancers designing their pricing structure.
+The calculator works from annual income backwards to day rate — usually the most useful direction when designing a pricing structure.

 Why Aim Higher Than Your Previous Salary

 A freelancer replacing a 60,000 employee salary with 60,000 freelance income is taking a substantial pay cut in practical terms.
-Employer-provided benefits average 25-30% of salary value — healthcare, retirement match, paid leave, equipment, training budget, disability insurance.
-Self-employment taxes add 7-15% depending on jurisdiction.
+Employer-provided benefits — healthcare, retirement match, paid leave, equipment, training budget, disability insurance — often represent a substantial portion of total compensation.
+Self-employment tax burdens vary widely across jurisdictions but generally add meaningfully to the gap.
 Unbilled time (admin, sales, learning) reduces effective hourly rate further.
-To match a 60,000 salary's real value, freelance gross income typically needs to be 85,000-95,000.
-Underpricing relative to salary is the most common early-freelance mistake.
+To match the real value of a salaried position, freelance gross income typically needs to be materially higher than the salary headline.
+Underpricing relative to salary is a frequent early-freelance miscalculation.

 When to Charge More Than the Calculated Minimum

 Specialist skills with few providers command premium rates.
-Urgent or complex work justifies 25-50% above standard.
-Clients who need significant hand-holding, scope changes, or documentation should pay more to cover that time.
+Urgent or complex work justifies a premium above standard.
+Clients who need significant hand-holding, scope changes, or documentation typically pay more to cover that time.
 Longer commitments (multi-month retainers) may accept slightly lower rates in exchange for revenue predictability.
-New clients with unclear expectations warrant higher rates to cover the risk of scope creep.
-The calculator gives the floor — the minimum that keeps the freelancer viable.
+New clients with unclear expectations often warrant higher rates to cover the risk of scope creep.
+The calculator gives the floor — the minimum that keeps the business viable.
 The ceiling is whatever the market accepts for the specific work.

 What the Calculator Does Not Include